iprathammishra/DSAwC-/pointers/info.md

 Basically, it has two major components that needs to be understood here.
 One, is that its just implementing and using de-referencing with user-defined functions and the second, is that instead of passing the normal variables as the arguments we pass the address of the variables.

 > Checkout /pointers/v_call.cpp for code snippets.

+### Pointers and Arrays

+So, its pretty cool as well.
+I am finally learning some unknown stuff about c++.

+So, it turns out that we can access arrays simply by pointer reference.
+I am not going to talk much about it.

+> Checkout /pointers/vi_arr.cpp for code snippets.